How to Backup and Restore WordPress

 Restore a Multisite Backup on Another Multisite (Migration)

-If you created a backup from a multisite network and you want to restore the backup on another existing multisite, for example, to copy the multisite to another server, there are a few things to consider, depending on the type of multisite you operate:
+Suppose you created a backup from a multisite network and want to restore the backup on another existing multisite, for example, to copy the multisite to another server.
+In that case, there are a few things to consider, depending on the multisite you operate:

 WP STAGING can handle out of the box the following different multisite setups: